yuly-sanchez/IntroSDE-Assignment1/README.md

 </people>
 ```

-## Packages and files content into the project
+## The application consists of 7 packages and 4 files
 * package assignment.adapter contains the DateAdapter class
 * package assignment.dao contains the PeopleStore class
 * package assignment.model contains HealthProfile and Person classes